ionic-team/ionic-site/docs/v2/getting-started/concepts/index.md

 ## What is Ionic?

 Ionic is a SDK that allows developers to build mobile apps using familiar web technologies (HTML, CSS, Javascript).

 ## What is the Ionic CLI?

-The [CLI](../../resources/what-is/#cli), or command line interface is a tools that provides a number of helpful commands to Ionic developers.
-In addition to installing and updating Ionic, the CLI comes with a built in development server, build and debugging tools, and much more.
+The [CLI](../../resources/what-is/#cli), or command line interface, is a tool that provides a number of helpful commands to Ionic developers.
+In addition to installing and updating Ionic, the CLI comes with a built-in development server, build and debugging tools, and much more.
 If you are using the [Ionic Platform](http://ionic.io/), the CLI can be used to interact with your account programmatically.

 ## What are components?